 Release a write-up on some of the key information presented in the podcast.
 Make people want to find out more by listening to the podcast.

 San Diego Magazine’s podcast, Food, Drinks, and Culture, is paired with blog posts about the discussions in the podcasts.
 At the bottom of the post, there is a link to the podcast.

 This is an avenue you can use to promote your podcasts and complement your magazine.

 Post highlights of the podcast host and guests on social media.
 Mailchimp does an exceptional job of promoting their podcasts and short videos on their Instagram account.
 Not only do they advertise the topic of their podcasts but give a brief clip to entice downloads.
 See the example below.

 If you’re using a lead segmentation software like Mirabel’s Marketing Manager, review your leads’ interests and send out an email blast telling them about checking out your most recent podcast that you think they’d like.

 And of course … use your greatest tool.

 6. Pitching to the Advertisers

-Since podcasts are relatively new, emphasize how podcasts downloads are rapidly growing.
-Let the numbers speak for themselves.
-Send the infographic below.
-Lastly, let them know what efforts you're making to promote your podcast.
+Emphasize how podcasts downloads are rapidly growing and let them know what efforts you’re making to promote your podcast.